openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 ps -ef | grep python
 ~~~~

-Lists all Python process including the obplayer.
+Lists all Python process including OBPlayer.
 If this is not showing then obplayer is not running.

 ![ PS FAX Python Screenshot](/img/ps-fax-python.png ){: .psfax-python}

-To check all running processes, including obplayer and Icecast
+To check all running processes, including OBPlayer and Icecast

 ~~~~
 ps fax
 ~~~~

-In this example both obplayer and Icecast are highlighted
+In this example both OBPlayer and Icecast are highlighted

 ![ PS FAX Screenshot](/img/ps-fax.png ){: .psfax}

 ### Sync

-Ensure the player device is able to access the internet Terminal "ping google.com" and can reach the management server as specified in sync settings under the Sync tab.
-The format can be "localhost/remote.php", "127.0.0.1/remote.php" or http(s)://IP-of-Server/remote.php" Do not forget to include the trailing /remote.php.
+1. Ensure OBPlayer device is able to access the internet.

+1. Open a Terminal and "ping google.com" to reach the management server as specified in sync settings under the Sync tab.

+The format can be "localhost/remote.php", "127.0.0.1/remote.php" or http(s)://IP-of-Server/remote.php"

+Do not forget to include the trailing `/remote.php`
+{: .alert .alert-info}

-Check the sync url exisits by pasting into browser and you should see screen asking for Device Id.
+1. Check the sync url exisits by pasting into browser and you should see screen asking for Device Id.
 This isn't accesible or do anything, but you can verify the server is expecting a sync for that ID

 ![ Sync Connect Screenshot](/img/sync-connect.png ){: .sync-connect}

-Confirm/Re-enter passwords and Device to match player in Player Manager in Server
+1. Confirm/Re-enter passwords and Device to match player in >Player Manager in the OBServer

-Restart DB and Reset from Admin Tab.
-Forces a reset of media sync.
+1. From >Admin Tab `Restart DB and Reset` forces a reset of a fresh sync of media and schedules

 ### Resetting Lost Password